 How cold does it get?

 I think the most important thing is to not underestimate just how cold it is.
-The temperature can fluctuate a lot, and the Arctic Circle Centre it can be 10 degrees colder than Saariselka town, so pack carefully and take loads of layers!
+The temperature can fluctuate a lot and the Arctic Circle Centre can be 10 degrees colder than Saariselka town, so pack carefully and take loads of layers!

 What kind of thermal clothing is provided?